1Password/onepassword-sdk-go/README.md

 To use the 1Password Go SDK in your project:

 1. [Create a 1Password Service Account](https://developer.1password.com/docs/service-accounts/get-started/#create-a-service-account).
-Make sure you grant the service account access to the vaults your project needs access to.
+Make sure to grant the service account access to the vaults where the secrets your project needs access to are stored.
 2. Export your service account token to the `OP_SERVICE_ACCOUNT_TOKEN` environment variable:

 ```bash